bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Today we're going to be talking about Lightning privacy, splicing and other very cool things with an absolute amazing panel here.
 Just before that, I have a couple of things that I want to set out some updates.
-So OpenSats is now taking grants for a Bitcoin application, sorry, taking grant applications for Bitcoin projects and Nostra projects and Lightning projects.
+So OpenSats is now taking grants for a Bitcoin application, sorry, taking grant applications for Bitcoin projects and Nostr projects and Lightning projects.
 And there is about five mil for an OSTER, five mil for Bitcoin.
 So do apply.
 I joined as a board member and Gigi joined as the Ops person and we're gonna get those SATs flying.